OwenFeik/realmview/README.md

 # TODO

-* Site
+## Features
 * Homepage should be different when logged in.
 Maybe just redirect to project page by default.
-* Scene
-    * Undoing creation of a shape moves it to a 0x0 at cursor
 * Warn when saving over changes
 * Keyboard shortcuts on hovering tools
-    * Updating sprite shape via menu is broken
-    * Tool selection gets broken when changing stroke
+* Alt-scroll to change stroke
-* Layers
 * Select from selected layer first (possibly)
 * Layer opacity
-* Sprites
 * Hide sprite menu when no sprite selected
 * Use sprite menu to change texture
-* Media
 * Place media in directories
-* Projects
-* Game
 * Manage fog of war by player
 * When the WebSocket is closed, try to reconnect or redirect to a "game ended" page
 * Associate each client with a user.
 When a user connects a second time, terminate that user's other sessions
 * Specify which users are allowed to join the game
 * Feedback for when connecting to a game as a given CLIENT_KEY fails
 * Players should only be able to interact with the foreground
+* Each player gets a layer of their own automatically
+* Display currently selected line caps
-* Backend
+* Measurements, persistent measurements
-    * When saving a scene, a new project is created
+* Hold a button to rotate a sprite
 * Save perms, reload when the same scene is loaded
 * Expose closure macro

-* Build
-* Callum requests
-    * Display current start and end of lines.
+## Bugs
+* Undoing creation of a shape moves it to a 0x0 at cursor
-    * Easily switch sprite media.
+* Updating sprite shape via menu is broken
-    * Each player gets a layer of their own automatically.
-    * Persistent measurements.
+* Tool selection gets broken when changing stroke
-    * Hold a button to rotate a sprite.
+* When saving a scene, a new project is created

 # Documentation